 This BPA-free plastic container allows for a week’s worth of organizing.
-There are seven pill cases that can be removed from the large case for easy on-the-go use, and each of these is divided into morning, noon, and night medications with individual snap locks.
+There are seven pill cases that you can remove from the large case for easy on-the-go use.
+Each of them is divided into morning, noon, and night medications with individual snap locks.

 This pill organizer looks like a rainbow but lacks the bells and whistles of some more expensive options.
 There’s no security lock, alarms, or automatic distribution, so if you need these extra protections or reminders, you’ll want to invest in another option.

-Containers are BPA-free and include a push-through lid option, so those with arthritis can easily fill them.
+Containers are BPA-free and include a push-through lid option, so you can easily fill them if you have arthritis.
 (The flexible lids are also easy to open when it’s time to take out pills.)
-They can be separated to fit easily in a purse or bag, and you can get reminders on your phone to take your pills via a free app.
+You can separate them to fit easily in a purse or bag, and you can get reminders on your phone to take your pills through a free app.

 Best travel pill organizers